peterahrens/PigeonArtifactPLDI2022/README.txt

 contents of the paper.
 Any counts of schedules should match exactly, but performance variations might be noticed.
 In any event, there should be an obvious large speedup of the autotuned kernels over the default one for spmv2 and spgemm, while performance for spmv should be roughly the same.

-We noticed
-some sporadic taco segfaults cropping at low densities on some systems, so the plots for varying density are focused on the higher densities, where most of the interesting behaviour is anyway.
+If you would like to run the analysis script again to see its output, try

+`docker run -t pigeon sh analysis.sh`